 (The Cork Examiner, 16 May 1912)

 Dooley had been living in Chicago for nine years, having emigrated in early 1903, and worked in a hotel.
-He was on the verge of coming home for good and was only travelling back to the United States for a short time.
+He was on the verge of coming home for good and was only traveling back to the United States for a short time.
 A letter found in his estate administration papers suggests this strongly, and was written by a solicitor acting for Dooley’s elderly father, who is presumably the source of the lawyer’s information:

 1st July, 1913.